Gastric Band to Gastric Sleeve (LSG) in LA - Healthy Life Bariatrics

 What is a Gastric Sleeve?

-Laparoscopic sleeve gastrectomy (LSG) which is also called sleeve gastrectomy or simply gastric sleeve, is a permanent weight loss surgery that, like the Lap-Band, restricts the amount of food you can eat.
-The technique began as an alteration of another bariatric procedure known as the duodenal switch procedure.
-The doctors soon determined that gastric sleeve on its own was effective enough for weight loss.
-Therefore, many doctors began offering the weight loss surgery on its own, and with impressive results!
+Laparoscopic sleeve gastrectomy (LSG), also called sleeve gastrectomy or simply gastric sleeve, is a permanent weight loss surgery that, like the Lap-Band, restricts the amount of food you can eat.
+The technique began by altering another bariatric procedure known as the duodenal switch procedure.
+The doctors soon determined that a gastric sleeve was effective for weight loss.
+Therefore, many doctors offered weight loss surgery independently, with impressive results!

 The gastric sleeve can help you lose up to 80% of your excess weight and is associated with low complication rates.
 The procedure involves the removal of around 75% of your stomach, which leaves behind a banana-shaped pouch.
 This pouch or “sleeve” is where you will store the food you eat on its way to being digested.
-By limiting the amount of food you eat, you consume fewer calories, and you lose the excess weight fast.
+Limiting the amount of food you eat means you consume fewer calories and lose excess weight fast.

-If the lap band failed to work or caused you problems, the gastric sleeve ups the ante to ensure you continue losing weight fast, the healthy way, and without complications or nutritional problems.
+If the lap band fails to work or causes problems, the gastric sleeve ups the ante to ensure you continue losing weight fast, healthy, and without complications or nutritional problems.

 How Do Surgeons Transition from Lap Band Removal to Gastric Sleeve?

-In bariatric circles, transitioning from lap band removal to gastric sleeve is known as lap band reversal surgery.
-Lap band reversal allows your surgeon to add another bariatric procedure in the place of the failed gastric band.
+In bariatric circles, transitioning from lap band removal to gastric sleeve is called lap band reversal surgery.
+Lap band reversal allows your surgeon to add another bariatric procedure instead of the failed gastric band.
 Here is where the gastric sleeve comes into play.

 Like the Lap-Band, the doctors perform the sleeve gastrectomy laparoscopically.
 They don’t need to use new incisions because they can use the same incisions and tools from the gastric band removal surgery.

-Your doctor will remove the necessary portion of your stomach, leave the sleeve portion behind, before closing the incisions.
+Your doctor will remove the necessary portion of your stomach and leave the sleeve portion behind before closing the incisions.
 The good news is that those incisions are typically hidden within the natural folds of your body.
-Any scarring will be minimized as a result or hidden entirely once they heal.
+Any scarring will be minimized or hidden entirely once they heal.

 This combination of Lap-Band Removal and Gastric Sleeve is fairly straightforward.
-It is an excellent way to resume your weight loss journey if the Lap-Band failed or caused you problems.
+It is an excellent way to resume your weight loss journey if the lap band fails or causes problems.

-Now comes the big questions: Is it safe?
+Now comes the big question: Is it safe?

-Is the Combination of Lap-Band Removal and Gastric Sleeve Surgery Safe?
+Is the Combination of Lap-Band Removal and Gastric Sleeve Safe?

-Of the studies conducted on the efficacy of combining lap band revision and gastric sleeve, all of them point to the surgery as being safe and effective for long-term weight loss.
+Of the studies conducted on the efficacy of combining lap band revision and gastric sleeve, all point to the surgery as safe and effective for long-term weight loss.

 To be sure, Michigan bariatric surgeon Dr. Hawasli and his associates set out to determine the efficacy of the laparoscopic reversal of the lap band to the gastric sleeve.

-Dr. Hawasli and his team followed 489 lap band patients over an eight-year period.
+Dr. Hawasli and his team followed 489 lap band patients over eight years.
 Of those patients, 7% went on to have their lap bands reversed to the sleeve gastrectomy.
 The reasons for the reversal varied.
-Some experienced slippage, others erosion or infection, while a few were merely unhappy with their weight loss progress.
+Some experienced slippage, others erosion or infection, while others were unhappy with their weight loss progress.

-In fact, the gastric sleeve comes with few complication risks, except those that come with any type of minimally invasive surgery, such as infection, excess bleeding, and side effects like temporary bloating and indigestion, which usually pass before long.
+The gastric sleeve has few complication risks, except those with minimally invasive surgery, such as infection, excess bleeding, and side effects like temporary bloating and indigestion, which usually pass before long.

 Results of Dr. Hawasli’s Experiment

 Back to Dr. Hawasli’s experiment.
-For the patients he was studying, the Lap-Band to gastric sleeve bariatric surgery procedure was not without complications.
-One patient experienced leakage due to band erosion and one a narrowing of the digestive passageways.
-Another was readmitted to the hospital for nausea and dehydration.
+The Lap-Band to gastric sleeve bariatric surgery procedure was not without complications for the patients he studied.
+One patient experienced leakage due to band erosion and narrowing of the digestive passageways.
 These complications proved minor.
 All three patients were under treatment, and the entire group began losing rapid amounts of weight.

-Dr. Hawasli’s conclusion is that gastric band removal to the gastric sleeve is safe and viable for long-term weight loss.
+Dr. Hawasli concludes gastric band removal to the gastric is safe and viable for long-term weight loss.

 What is a Staged Lap-Band Reversal?

-In some cases, such as if complications of Lap-Band are present, your doctor may recommend that you complete your gastric band reversal in stages.
-Common issues can include GERD (gastroesophageal reflux disease), food intolerance, band slippage, band erosion or port infection, esophageal dilation, and inadequate weight loss.
+In some cases, such as if complications of the lap band are present, your doctor may recommend that you complete your gastric band reversal in stages.
+Common issues include GERD (gastroesophageal reflux disease), food intolerance, band slippage, band erosion or port infection, esophageal dilation, and inadequate weight loss.

 The typical waiting time between the lap band reversal and the gastric sleeve is usually six months, though your surgery could be scheduled in as little as three months following lap band removal.
 The break between surgeries allows your body to heal before the sleeve gastrectomy surgery.